M.A. in Library Science, University of Chicago, 1989

-Jessica Kayongo is the Sociology Librarian.
-As subject liaison to the Sociology Department, she provides library instruction and library research assistance, and manages the library's sociology resources and collections.
+Jessica Kayongo is the Global Affairs and Sociology Librarian.
+As the subject liaison, she provides library instruction and library research assistance and manages the library's resources and collections in these areas.

 As the Theology/Philosophy Librarian, Alan is responsible for the development and management of the theology and philosophy collections in all formats, including book, serial, electronic, microfilm, and photographic.
 He selects theology and philosophy materials for acquisition, performs advanced reference services, and provides subject bibliographic instruction, as well as selecting and organizing web resources in theology and philosophy in order to help expand Notre Dame's digital programs and services.

 As the Political Science and Peace Studies Librarian, Mark Robison works with students and faculty in the Department of Political Science, the Kroc Institute for International Peace Studies, the Keough School of Global Affairs, and elsewhere on campus, to support their research.
 To connect these students and faculty to the information they need, Mark provides research consultations and delivers library instruction sessions.
 Mark is also responsible for the development and management of the political science collection.
 His research interests include student outreach, transfer student success, and "libraries of things."